 Yorkshire Endeavour Academy Trust continues to conduct considerable research and bench marking into best practice within multi academy trusts.
-This research from several established trusts of similar size and demograph, is used as a guide to improve systems and procedures across the academy trust.
+This research from several established trusts of similar size and demograph is used as a guide to improve systems and procedures across the academy trust, findings are shared at Trust board and local governance meetings, as well as central team and individual schools, to support decision making.

-Consideration is given to staffing levels and key competencies across the academy trust, the academy trust continues to develop central systems to enable clear and consistent protocols are in place.
+Consideration is given to staffing levels and key competencies across the academy trust, the academy trust Page 7 continues to develop central systems to enable clear and consistent protocols are in place.